How to watch the full 2024 WNBA season

 How to watch WNBA live or stream WNBA games in 2024:

 AT $90/month, Fubo TV’s Elite tier gives you access to ESPN, ESPN2, ABC, CBS, CBS Sports Network, NBA TV, Ion and 200+ more live channels.
-At $85 per month, the live-TV streaming service is definitely the priciest option on this list, but it still leaves you with major savings compared to a traditional cable package and will get you access to the most WNBA games you can watch with just one subscription.
+The live-TV streaming service is definitely one of the priciest options on this list, but it still leaves you with major savings compared to a traditional cable package and will get you access to the most WNBA games you can watch with just one subscription.
 Fubo subscribers also get 1,000 hours of cloud DVR storage.
 The platform offers a free trial period.

 DirecTV Choice